katanemo/arch/docs/source/getting_started/use_cases/function_calling.rst

 Arch helps you easily personalize your applications by enabling calls to application-specific (API) operations via user prompts.
 This involves any predefined functions or APIs you want to expose to users to perform tasks, gather information, or manipulate data.
-With function calling, you have flexibility to support “agentic” experiences tailored to specific use cases - from updating insurance claims to creating ad campaigns - via prompts.
+With function calling, you have flexibility to support “agentic” apps tailored to specific use cases - from updating insurance claims to creating ad campaigns - via prompts.

 Arch analyzes prompts, extracts critical information from prompts, engages in lightweight conversation with